rust-lang/reference/src/expressions.md

 ### Negation operators

-This table summarizes the behaivour of the last two unary operators on primitive types and which traits are used to overload these operators for other types.
+This table summarizes the behavior of the last two unary operators on primitive types and which traits are used to overload these operators for other types.
 Remember that signed integers are always represented using two's complement.
 The operands of all of these operators are evaluated in rvalue